MR-EIGHT/TelegramWordCloud/README.md

 Simple Word Cloud Generator for Telegram chats.

 # Supported Languages
 - English
 - Farsi

 # Usage
-1- Export the Telegram chat you prefer, as a json file.
+1- Export any Telegram chat that you prefer as json file.
-2- Give the WordCloud.py .json file's address.
+2- Give WordCloud.py the exported chat's address.
+3- Wait for the WorldCloud to generate the picture.
 # Requirements
 - hazm
 - matplotlib
 - WordCloudFa

 # Authors
 MR-EIGHT